OrdnanceSurvey/openspace-ios-sdk/README.md

 Getting started
 -------

-#### Register for an API Key
+### Register for an API Key

-Developers who wish to use the WMTS services will need to register an App Name in order to authenticate the API key in the following format:
+Developers who wish to use the online services will need to register for an API key in order to authenticate requests.

-APPLE_ID.BUNDLE_ID e.g. 12345678.com.example.find-a-postbox

-Apple App ID: This is a numerical value that is unique for each iOS app and has to be created in Apple's iOS Provisioning portal.
-Bundle Identifier: This is the reverse domain name specified in Xcode, this is generated from the app name (how you name your project) and the company identifier specified.
+When registering for an API Key we need to know a couple of items:

+* Bundle Identifier of the application using the API key

+Let us know the Bundle Identifier of the Xcode project in which you will be using the API.
+This is available and configurable when creating an Xcode project or from project settings or `Info.plist`

+* Apple App ID to be associated with this application

+This ID is the unique Apple ID generated in iTunes Connect when creating a new iOS application for the Apple AppStore

-#### Registration Process
+### Registration Process

 If you do not own a re-use data licence you can register for an API key to access [OS OpenSpace Pro] (https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/index.html) under a 90 day trial or a commercial re-use licence.

 If you own a data licence, for example, you are a member of the PSMA, you can register for an API key to access [OSOnDemand WMTS] (http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-ondemand/pricing.html).

-#### Download framework package
+### Download framework package

 Download the latest ordnancesurvey-ios-sdk static framework from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/ios-sdk.html)